JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

    y \\
    z
   \end{matrix}\right) $$
-Write a function that takes in an angle of rotation $\theta$ and an Atom array and rotates all of the atoms in the array around the $z-axis$.
+Write a function that takes in an angle of rotation θ and an Atom array and rotates all of the atoms in the array around the z-axis.
 The function does not explicitly have to return anything, it just has to print the coordinates of the transformed atom positions.

 ##Plotting in Julia
 Plotting is an essential part of the data analysis process.
 There are a few plotting libraries for Julia but the one we're going to use in this tutorial is [Gadfly](http://gadflyjl.org/).
 Gadfly is a system for plotting and visualization based largely on Hadley Wickhams's ggplot2 for R, and Leland Wilkinson's book The Grammar of Graphics.
 So if you're familiar with R's ggplot2 then you'll feel right at home.